jakazmie/AIDays/DeveloperTrack/01-CustomVisionService/export.md

 ![Export](images/export.png)

-2. You can now select the format and download the export package to your workstation.
+2. You could now select the format and download the export package to your workstation.

-3. In this lab we will use the API.
-To continue go back to Jupyter on your DSVM and start `export.ipynb` notebook.
+3. In this lab we will use the REST API.
+To continue the lab, go back to Jupyter on your DSVM and start `export.ipynb` notebook.